ImDahlia0610/ImDahlia0610/README.md

 #### Hi there 👋

-I am Jiyeon studying coding 😊😊😊
+I am Dahlia studying coding 😊😊😊

 To be honest, I majored in international trade that had nothing to do with coding,